 - Identification and awareness of diversity in the community

-- Recognition of customer groups that may have specialised needs, including but not limited to:
+- Recognition of customer groups that may have specialized needs, including but not limited to:

 - Different generations (e.g. boomers, Gen X, millennials, etc.)